Yamaha CS2x

 The Yamaha CS2x is a sample-based synthesizer released by the Yamaha Corporation in 1999.
 The CS2x is designed for maximum real-time control, according to Yamaha.
 It is the successor of the very successful Yamaha CS1x.
-Enhancements include 64-note polyphony, a bigger sample ROM and a 24 dB/oct LPF/HPF filter.
+Enhancements include 64-note polyphony, a bigger sample ROM, a 24 dB/oct LPF/HPF filter and a two-band EQ per part/layer.
 The CS acronym stands for Control Synthesizer.